-Sign-on Bonus: The Transportation Security Administration is offering a sign-on bonus of up to $1,000.00 for this location. $500.00 after onboarding and an additional $500.00 after one year of service.
-This initiative applies to TSO new hires that onboard between March 14 and September 30, 2021.
+Sign-on Bonus: The Transportation Security Administration is offering a sign-on bonus of up to $2,000 for this location; $1,000 after onboarding and an additional $1,000 after one year of service.
+This initiative applies to TSO new hires who onboard prior to December 31, 2021.

 Hiring: TSA may apply a gender-specific (male or female) hiring preference to fill TSO positions in order to meet security mission and same gender pat-down job-related requirements.
 At airport locations where it is necessary to apply the hiring preference, candidates of the needed gender will be provided preference in the scheduling of the computer based aptitude test, airport assessments, processing and selection.